usegraffy/graffy/docs/vs-graphql.md

 Translation: It’s a hard problem, so let the frontend do it. 😂

+### GraphQL live queries vs Graffy

-As I understand it, GraphQL's recommendation is that the frontend:
+As I understand it, GraphQL's recommendation for frontends that require real-time view of data is:

-1. query the initial state
+1. query the current count
 2. subscribe to frequent events (likes and unlikes)
 3. update the count (using frontend logic) when they happen
-4. call it a day.

-Infrequent events, like Facebook changing their algorithm, are okay to ignore until the user refreshes the page.
-This is perfectly reasonable - this is essentially manual polling, and for infrequent changes polling is an efficient approach.

-However, it's not explained is why each user should poll separately; it would be a lot cheaper for the API server to poll the database periodically and send updates to subscribers.

-There are likely solid technical reasons why this is hard to do at Facebook - legacy services, infrastructure, scale, etc. However, Facebook's problems are not your problems, and a technology that's narrowly tailored to solve Facebook's problems might not be the best fit for you.

-### Problems with the recommended approach

-“Query, then subscribe?”
-Events that occurred in between will be dropped.
-“Subscribe, then query?”
-Events already accounted for in the query result may be re-sent.
-Solution: Subscribe, then query, then de-duplicate in event-specific ways. 😭 Event-handling logic is duplicated on the backend and frontend.
-Different parts of the frontend update on different sets of events and fall inconsistent.

-### The DB Centered approach

-Create / update / delete subscriptions for each entity type AKA shitty live queries on top of a protocol that really doesn’t want it.
-Subscription payloads duplicate records
-Pagination is hard to do
-Expanding linked resources (the “graph” in GraphQL) does not work
+4. repeat when the user refreshes the page

+In comparison, with Graffy the frontend would do this:

+1. make a live query to the like count
+2. there is no step 2

+There are several problems with GraphQL's recommended approach.

+First is the need to write state update logic on the frontend - this logic already exists on the backend, and reimplementing it on the frontend will cause maintainability and consistency problems down the line.

+With Graffy, the frontend receives a diff between the old and new states rather than the raw event.

+Second, the lack of an atomic "query and subscribe" operation makes consistency hard.
+If we query and then subscribe, events that occurred in between will be dropped; if we subscribe and then query, events already accounted for in the query result may be re-sent, and we will require even more frontend logic to de-duplicate them.

+With Graffy, the live query is an atomic operation.
+The Graffy backend guarantees this even when there are delays between the different upstream providers, by using the subscribe-first approach and using data structures (CRDTs) that make state updates idempotent (i.e. applying a change twice has no effect).

+Third, as the subscription does not include infrequent events, it relies on the user refreshing the page periodically and manually polling the backend for changes.

+With Graffy, providers can perform this polling automatically on the backend instead, and push changes to all users in their live update streams.
+Polling becomes much cheaper (by doing it once for thousands of users) and can be made much more frequent; clients do not need to do anything different.

+## Parameters vs Paths, Filters and Ranges

+TODO

 ## Path-specific middleware over Type-specific resolvers

 Note: Graffy will have an _optional_ type system for automatic validation and self-documenting APIs.

-## Differences

-- All data is placed in a single tree with symlinks
-- Every node has a canonical path in the tree
-- Queries may request a range of keys in lexical order

-Backend is a middleware framework similar to Express.
-Planned providers (middlware) include:

-- Graffy-Cache (which uses JS memory and works on both client and server)
-- Graffy-Schema (provides type validation and introspection endpoints)
-- Graffy-Http (communicates with an express-graffy server)

-Other planned modules:

-- Express-Graffy (express middleware that creates an HTTP and Websockets API)
-- React-Graffy (react components for making queries and subscriptions)
+TODO